entomb/ink-lazyload/README.md

 ##Instance
-Load as an Ink plugin. only 1 instance should be running at a time.
+Load it as an Ink plugin. only 1 instance should be running at any time.
 ```html
 <script type="text/javascript" src="/js/ink.LazyLoad.js"></script>
 <script type="text/javascript">